cheriangeorge/cheriangeorge/README.md

 <!--
 - 🔭 I’m currently working on something confidential -->
-- 🌱 I’m currently learning SE, ST and SPG
+- 🌱 I’m currently learning BDBN,OS and MR
 - 👯 I’m looking to collaborate on interesting technology and social projects
 - 🤔 I’m looking for help with Binary QR codes
 - 💬 Ask me about data policy